reduce-algebra/reduce-algebra/common-lisp/README.md

 ----------

 By default, with `on defn` all output (including strings) will be lower case.
 If you set `off printlower` then string case will be correct but all identifiers will be upper case.
 This bug is a consequence of the fact that SL-on-CL is currently an upper-case lisp internally, whereas REDUCE assumes a lower-case lisp.
 Input is up-cased when it is read and down-cased when it is printed, except for strings, for which character case is preserved.
 However, in a few situations, strings are printed as a sequence of single-character identifiers, which are down-cased by default.
 I have not found a solution to this bug, but it's essentially cosmetic and I don't suppose "on defn" is used a great deal.

+PSL and CSL prettyprint _ without an escape (unless it appears alone), whereas CL REDUCE always prettyprints _ with an escape.
+This appears to be because CL REDUCE uses "rprint/pretty.red", whereas PSL and CSL don't!

 To do
 -----